6 Types of Clients Interior Designers Should Avoid

 It is not uncommon for this homeowner to give you instructions to do something and then later go back on their words.

 The designer has already done an in-depth discussion with the homeowner on the general direction of the design theme.
-However, weeks later, the homeowner goes through another self-discovery process and realizes that he/she is no longer the person they were weeks ago.
+However, weeks later, the homeowner goes through another self-discovery process and realizes that he/she is no longer the person they were weeks ago and their needs have "evolved".
 The homeowner is often in a constant state of dissatisfaction, which is caused by their inability to pinpoint their exact preferences or needs.

 The Elusive or Passive Homeowner:

-This homeowner may be uncontactable for days and even worse weeks, and all of a sudden make an appearance and requests for their new demands to be done up immediately.
-It is perfectly fine for them to take ages to make seemingly straightforward decisions, but it is not acceptable that the designer is unable to act on them immediately.
+This homeowner may be uncontactable for days and even worse weeks, and all of a sudden make an appearance and comes up with a laundry list of new demands or questions to be addressed immediately.
+It is perfectly fine for them to take ages to make seemingly straightforward decisions, but it is not acceptable that the designer is unable to act on them quickly.

 The homeowner may also claim that they have full confidence in your design expertise and do not wish to micro-manage.
-They do not want to be involved during the design process, but when the works are completed, they have differing opinions on how things should be done.
+They do not want to be involved during the design process, but when the works are completed, they have differing opinions and their exact requirements on how things should be done.

 The Mr/Mrs. Know It All Homeowner: